apache/sedona/docs/tutorial/sql.md

 The parameters name and geometry_col have the same conditions as 'create_map'

 !!!Tip
-	This method can be used to add mutliple dataframes to a map object to be able to visualize them together.
+	This method can be used to add multiple dataframes to a map object to be able to visualize them together.

 !!! abstract "Example usage (Referenced from Sedona Jupyter examples)"
 	=== "Python"